 Preparation for calving

 This period, also known as « calves weaning », is important in the management system.
-The calf’s health will depend on its good management; on the calving progress and the apparition or not of pathologies in the mother; on its reproduction.
+The calf’s health, the calving progress and the apparition or not of pathologies in the mother and its reproduction will depend on its good management.

 Quality of the calving preparation and the colostrum